StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/GAN.md

 - [Notes on GANs](http://joschu.net/docs/gan-notes.pdf) Recommended reading from the Berkeley course.🌱

 ### Related Reading
 - [TransGan](/wiki-articles/machine-learning/transGAN)
 - [Visual Transformer](/wiki-articles/machine-learning/visual-transformer)
 - [This Food Does Not Exist](https://nyx-ai.github.io/stylegan2-flax-tpu/): StyleGAN trained on TPU for food image generation.
 Replicate later maybe?
+- [GLIDE](/wiki-articles/machine-learning/glide) to see how diffusion models end up beating GANs in image generation, and outperform any other models in Text-To-Image.